Tafuna, American Samoa: Religion

+The Cathedral of the Holy Family (1986) located in the village is the episcopal see of the Roman Catholic Diocese of Samoa–Pago Pago.
 The Christian Church of American Samoa (CCCAS) made plans to construct a church center in Tafuna in 1982.
+Near the vicinity of the church center, Kanana Fou Private School was built in the village in 1979 for the Congregational Christian Church in American Samoa.
 The first phase of the construction of the center, which was named Kanana Fou, was completed by 1984.
 In 1997 a multimillion-dollar gymnasium and athletic facility was completed.
 Kanama Fou had now become a large religious center for seminars, conferences, athletic- and youth activities, and many more community uses.
 Tafuna also became the center of American Samoa's Catholic Church.
 Construction began on the cathedral, church hall, dormitories, and other support buildings in the 1980s and 1990s.
 Construction of the new complex, known as Fatu O Aiga, was completed at the cost of $3 million.
 The Holy Family Cathedral at Fatuoaiga has a display of wood-carvings by artist Sven Ortquist.

+The Congregational Christian Church in American Samoa (CCCAS) holds its general meetings biennially each July at the Kanana Fou center in Tafuna.
+The Tafuna compound features multiple buildings designated for each respective matagaluega/pulega, providing accommodation for their representatives during the meetings.
+Additionally, the center occasionally hosts football, rugby, and other sporting competitions.
+The compound also includes the church’s educational institutions: Kanafou High School, Elementary School, and Early Childhood Education (ECE) programs.
+The Kanafou Theological Seminary, which was inaugurated in 1983, is located inside the CCCAS Center at Kanafou.

+The Seventh Day Adventist Maranatha Multicultural Church is an English-speaking at Tafuna.
+The Samoa Independent Seventh-Day Adventist Church (SISDAC) dedicated a new gymnasium in Ottoville in May 2016.
+Tafuna is also home to a Bahai Center, Tafuna Methodist Church, and the American Samoa branch of the Samoa Worship Center Christian Church.
+Rev. Elder Dr. Pati Pia’i Vaeao, president of the First Samoan Full Gospel Pentecostal Church (FSFGC), established the Peteli Academy at Ottoville in 2004.
+In 1994, the Tafuna Church of Christ was established.

 Education

 Tafuna High School is the largest, most urban, and also the most cosmopolitan high school in American Samoa.
 It opened in 1982 with a total of 100 enrolled students.
-It is the newest of the five public high schools in American Samoa and has 1,200 enrolled students as of 2018.
+It is the newest of the five public high schools in American Samoa and had 1,200 enrolled students as of 2018.
 The high school's football team practices on a rippled grass expanse in the center of the high school campus.
 The Tafuna Warriors football team experienced a championship streak from 2011 to 2013 in the American Samoa High School Athletics Association (ASHSAA) football.
 The team also claimed both the 2018 Varsity and Junior Varsity championship titles, with undefeated records in both divisions.

-The Warriors have now clinched both the 2020 Varsity and Junior Varsity championship titles with undefeated records, the latter being Tafuna's 3-peat streak.
+Currently, the only university with a campus in American Samoa, Wayland Baptist University, is located in Tafuna.
+It offers bachelor degrees in various fields.